Roberto is the President of esela – The legal network for social impact and a Partner at R&P Legal, an Italian independent law firm.

-Coming from a cross-disciplinary background with experience in journalism, international development and philanthropy, Tze-wei now specialises in advising clients across the impact spectrum, from charities to ESG-minded investors.
+Coming from a cross-disciplinary background with experience in journalism, international development and philanthropy, Tze-wei now focuses on advising clients across the impact spectrum, from charities and philanthropists, to purpose companies and ESG-minded investors.
 She has been involved in the setting up of some of Hong Kong’s earliest social finance platforms and vehicles, and is actively involved in the B Corp and other purpose business discussions in Hong Kong.

 Formerly founding Hong Kong director and deputy director for Asia for PILnet: The Global Network for Public Interest Law, she continues to work with various social justice NGOs in her volunteer capacity, including sitting as board co-chair of Resolve Foundation, which dedicates to building a more inclusive Hong Kong.